|

 6. To view the log files use the tcode scc3.

-If you are using different system then create a rfc connection in sm59.test
+If you are using different system then create a rfc connection in sm59.
+Test the connection and then continue from the 1st step.

 What is system refresh when and why it is done?